 It was raining by now, heavy grey clouds descended on the surrounding peaks around us.

 We ran into a large British group going to the Makalu basecamp.
-Their leader had sharp pains in his lower abdomen and was supposed to be evacuated by a helicopter the following day.
+Their leader developed sharp pains in his lower abdomen and was supposed to be evacuated by a helicopter the following day.

 October 25, 2012 Karma Kharka 3,635m